venom-blockchain/venom-blockchain.github.io/docs/start/general/ecosystem.md

 ### Staking pools

-Take part in the Venom Maintainers family by staking VENOM to validator nodes, and maintain the security and decentralization of the Venom network
+Join the Venom Maintainers community by staking $VENOM to validator nodes, contributing to the security and decentralization of the Venom network.

 [venompools.com](https://venompools.com)

 ### Web3 world

-Web3.World is a decentralized exchange platform that provides DeFi services
+Web3.World is a decentralized exchange platform that provides DeFi services.

 [web3.world](https://web3.world/)